How to become a personal assistant

 Career tips

-You may find some useful courses in The Skills Toolkit.
+You can find some useful IT courses in The Skills Toolkit that help to develop those skills.

 Further information

-You can find out more about working and training in business administration from the Institute of Administrative Management.
+You can find out more about working and training in business support from the Institute of Administrative Management and the Executive and Personal Assistants Association.